 This is why over 3,000 industry professionals came together to create the NIST Cybersecurity Framework, a voluntary framework that pulls a clear, actionable, and visible framework together out of the NIST 800-53 set of security controls, giving you the most depth and breadth available to assess your program on.

 NIST Cybersecurity Framework Implementation is Skyrocketing... but Not Every Firm Can Handle All These Regulations at Once!

 The National Institute of Standards and Technology published an article in 2016, toting the statistic that just 2 years ago, 30% of U.S. organizations.
-As the cyber security threats to the financial sector are increasing, NIST writes that the framework operates as a "Rosetta Stone", translating sector-specific risk management language.
+As cyber security financial industry threats are increasing, NIST writes that the framework operates as a "Rosetta Stone," translating sector-specific risk management language.

-The issue with the idea of implementing NIST best practices is that it sounds like a great idea, but firms have other regulations that they must prioritize.
-Many of these regs are difficult to not only comply with but also to prove and report on -- not to mention to continuously monitor and update.
+The issue with the idea of implementing NIST best practices is that it sounds like a great idea, but firms have other regulatory requirements that they must prioritize.
+Many of these regs are difficult to not only comply with but also to prove and report on -- not to mention to monitor and update continuously.

 Achieve cybersecurity compliance in the financial sector with an automated platform like CyberStrong.
 Download the CyberStrong Solution Sheet to learn how CyberStrong streamlines your cybersecurity compliance program, maps all your controls to NIST best practices, and gives clear insight into your NIST 800-30 risk posture for each control.